ibm-cloud-docs/event-notifications/en-cbr.md

 If you use the API, you can specify `"name": "region","value": "REGION"` field in the resource attributes.

-**Resource group:**

-Protects IBM Cloud Event Notifications Service resources in a specific resource group.

-If you use the CLI, you can specify the -`-resource-group-id RESOURCE-GROUP-ID` option to protect resources in a specific resource group.

-If you use the API, you can specify `"name": "resourceGroupId","value": "RESOURCE-GROUP-ID"` field in the resource attributes.

-**Instances:**
+**Service instance:**

 Protects specific instances of IBM Cloud Event Notifications Service.

-If you use the CLI, you can specify the -`-service-instance INSTANCE-ID` option to protect a specific instance
+If you use the CLI, you can specify the `--service-instance INSTANCE-ID` option to protect a specific instance.

 If you use the API, you can specify `"name": "serviceInstance","value": "INSTANCE-ID"` field in the resource attributes.

+**Environment:**

+Scopes the CBR rule to a specific deployment environment of the {{site.data.keyword.en_short}} service.

+If you use the API, you can specify `"name": "environment","value": "ENVIRONMENT"` field in the resource attributes.

+**Resource type:**

+Scopes the CBR rule to a specific type of resource within {{site.data.keyword.en_short}}.

+If you use the API, you can specify `"name": "resourceType","value": "RESOURCE-TYPE"` field in the resource attributes.

+**Resource:**

+Scopes the CBR rule to a specific resource within {{site.data.keyword.en_short}}.

+If you use the API, you can specify `"name": "resource","value": "RESOURCE-ID"` field in the resource attributes.

+**Subscription ID:**

+Scopes the CBR rule to a specific subscription within {{site.data.keyword.en_short}}.

+If you use the API, you can specify `"name": "subscriptionId","value": "SUBSCRIPTION-ID"` field in the resource attributes.

+**Topic ID:**

+Scopes the CBR rule to a specific topic within {{site.data.keyword.en_short}}.

+If you use the API, you can specify `"name": "topicId","value": "TOPIC-ID"` field in the resource attributes.

+**SMTP Config ID:**

+Scopes the CBR rule to a specific SMTP configuration within {{site.data.keyword.en_short}}.

+If you use the API, you can specify `"name": "smtpConfigId","value": "SMTP-CONFIG-ID"` field in the resource attributes.

 ### Protecting specific APIs
 {: #en-manage-cbr-apis}